artomweb/3d_wordclouds/README.md

 Usage
 -----

 Clone the repo to download the two files.
 The 'generate_freq.py' file is used to generate both a csv file of song lyrics and a text file containing the word frequencies.
 'WordPile.py' should be run with blender to generate the image.

+# Install prerequisites:

 Pip can be used to install the dependencies:

 ````
 pip install -r REQUIREMENTS.txt
 ````

+# Running the program:

 1. Edit both the 'client_id' and 'client_secret' in 'generate_req.py' to your [spotify dev](https://developer.spotify.com/dashboard/) credentials.